bmeurant/technical-docs/software-architecture/system-design-components/web-server.md

     RP --> AppServer
     LB --> Service1 & Service2
 ```
 *Description: A web server listens for requests and routes them based on their nature.
-It can serve static files directly from the file system, act as a reverse proxy to application servers, perform load balancing across multiple services, and handle SSL/TLS encryption.*
+It can serve static files directly from the file system, act as a [[proxy-pattern#Reverse-Proxy|reverse proxy]] to application servers, perform load balancing across multiple services, and handle SSL/TLS encryption.*

 ### Key Functions Explained

 1.  **[[static-content-hosting|Serving Static Content]]**: This is the most basic function.
 The web server retrieves files (like `.html`, `.css`, `.jpg`) from the local file system and sends them to the client.
 This process is highly optimized for speed and efficiency.

-2.  **[[posa#Proxy|Reverse Proxy]]**: In modern architectures, a web server often sits in front of application servers (e.g., Node.js, Python, Java servers).
+2.  **[[proxy-pattern#Reverse-Proxy|Reverse Proxy]]**: In modern architectures, a web server often sits in front of application servers (e.g., Node.js, Python, Java servers).
 It forwards client requests to these backend servers and returns their responses.
 This pattern is central to [[microservices]] architectures and provides several benefits:
     *   **Abstraction**: Hides the topology of the backend from the client.
     *   **Security**: The application servers are not directly exposed to the internet.
     *   **Flexibility**: Simplifies swapping out or scaling backend services.
-    A web server acting as a reverse proxy shares many characteristics with an [[api-gateway|API Gateway]].
+    A web server acting as a [[proxy-pattern#Reverse-Proxy|reverse proxy]] shares many characteristics with an [[api-gateway|API Gateway]].

 3.  **Load Balancing**: To achieve [[software-architecture/system-design-fundamentals#Scalability|horizontal scalability]], traffic must be distributed across multiple servers.
 Web servers like Nginx can act as a [[load-balancing|load balancer]], distributing incoming requests among a pool of backend servers to prevent any single server from being overwhelmed.